 This small Chinese restaurant chain called Ramen in Luxembourg is a home for traditional Chinese-style dishes with noodles.
 The ramen first originated in China and then became popular in Japan too.
 This restaurant serves this dish variations from Hong Kong, Shanghai, and even Wuhan.
 Huge portions, always fresh broth and handmade noodles are the specialties of the kitchen.

 Prices in this restaurant are quite modest: the bowl of ramen or soup will cost you around 15 euros, and entrees, like nem rolls, beef and crispy shrimp — not more than 10 euros.
-The menu that is available online offers various options and ingredients, as well as different styles of ramen.
+The

 The Ramen restaurants are open every day, even on Sunday: working hours of the restaurants and delivery services are from 11 a.m. to 10 p.m.